-The factsheet looks at the influence of cognitive styles and neuroscience on learning, making a distinction between cognitive styles and learning styles.
-It also explores emerging thinking from neuroscience and examines neuroscience models which apply neuroscience to learning, focusing on the RAD, SCARF and AGES models.
+This factsheet looks at the influence of cognitive styles and neuroscience on learning.
+It also explores emerging thinking from neuroscience and examines brain-friendly learning models such as RAD, SCARF and AGES.
 The factsheet concludes by considering the emerging concept of neuroplasticity in learning.